akhiq/pynet1/README.md

 # pynet1
-Python with Ansible Automation Course - Pynet
+Python with Ansible Automation Course - by Kirk Byers @ Pynet